dfdao/game/circuits/README.md

 Sophon's](https://github.com/projectsophon)
 [hardhat-circom](https://github.com/projectsophon/hardhat-circom) plugin.
-If these two directories are unified as sibling directories under a common root, you can run `yarn circom:dev` in `eth` to compile and run the circuits on provided input files.
+If these two directories are unified as sibling directories under a common root, you can run `npm run circom:dev` in `eth` to compile and run the circuits on provided input files.

-For your convenience, a sample `input.json` and `public.json` pair is included for sanity test checks. `input.json` is a sample input, `public.json` is public parameters. `yarn dev` or `yarn prod` will create `witness.json` and `verification_key.json`, and print to the console verifying that the proof is generated and verifies properly.